activescott/home-infra/containers/home-assistant/README.md

 Planned for internal lighting.

-#### Zooz Z-Wave Plus S2 MultiRelay ZEN16 with 3 Dry Contact Relays

-I don't yet have a _real_ need for this, but it is so cool I'm sure it won' be long :)

 ## Templates Notes

 [Jinja Templates](https://jinja.palletsprojects.com/en/latest/templates/) are hard to read and filters are weak.
 Here's a couple notes: